 rod_length, l [m] The length of the rod which connects the pivot joint to the center of the bob.

-coeff_of_friction, mu [unitless] The Coulomb coefficient of friction between the materials of the pivot joint.
+coeff_of_friction, mu [unitless] The torsional Coulomb coefficient of friction at the pivot joint.
+The joint is clamped via a 1 Nm force.